shizuo-kaji/CutThePlane/README.md

 A browser-based implementation of the Planar Division Game.
 Players alternate drawing maximal lines on a lattice board; the player whose move causes the number of regions to reach the target loses.

+## Features

+- Interactive canvas board with lattice snapping and preview lines.
+- Real-time room counting and status HUD with player cards.
+- Toggleable AI opponents that search with alpha–beta pruning (depth 3) and heuristic move ordering.
+- In-app Help modal and post-game dialog with restart controls.
+- Deployed to GitHub Pages for quick sharing.

 ## Getting Started

 [Play online](https://shizuo-kaji.github.io/CutThePlane/) or run locally: